tuned-org-uk/arrowspace-rs/paper.md

 # Acknowledgements

-For this research LLMs have been used extensively in the ideation and development phase.
+For this research, LLMs have been used extensively in the ideation and development phase.

 # References